tower120/trackable_ptr/README.md

 Same as `trackable`, but move-only.

-Usefull for use in containers.
+Useful for use in containers.
 For example, it is not required for `std::vector` implementation to use move instead copy, when both copy and move constructor are available.
 Though all tested implementations currently prefer move, whenever possible.

 #### `trackable_ptr<T>`